liquidctl/liquidtux/Documentation/hwmon/razer_hanbo.rst

 initialized with basic fan and pump curves.
 This is to prevent activation of profile 4 with unknown curve parameters.
 The driver does not set any profile upon being loaded.

+As writing to sysfs often requires administrative level privileges, naturally most usermode implementations write to the device directly using udev to provide access.
+Changing the state of the AIO in this way won't necessarily be reflected in the driver, though the driver will intercept reports from the AIO and attempt to update its internal state to match.

 The driver state is retained during sleep and resume but will be lost on shutdown.
 If one intends to use profile 4 as their default it should be